balapitchuka/notes/Devops/docker.md

 | :---------------------------------------------: |
 | ![mean_stack](static/docker/docker_vs_vm.png)   |

+**Notes:**
+What is the difference between Virtual Machines (VM) and Containers?
+- Differences between Virtual Machines and Containers is that a `VM virtualizes the hardware` and a `Container “virtualizes” the OS`

 ### Docker Terminology
 - Docker Image
   - Image = File System Snapshot + default run command